Richard Johnson and Nephew

 1828 Moved to Edge Street, Shudehill.
 The business expanded to additional premises in Dale Street, and in Lees Street, Ancoats.

-1838 John Johnson handed the business to his sons, Richard and William; the name was changed to Richard Johnson and Brother.
+1838 John Johnson handed the business to his sons, Richard and William; the name of the business was changed to Richard Johnson and Brother.

 1848 the firm had 80 employees; products included finished goods including "every description of wove wire and wire work" as well as wire.